jayedrashid/Photoshop-Design-Notes/README.md

 ## Tools

+<h2 align="center">How To Crop</h2>

 Crop Tool:
 - If `Delete Cropped Pixels` unchecked then you can move the image anytime and re-crop later.
+- By `Alt` + `drag` you can change the crop area.
 - To rotate an image you can select and drag crop corners.
+- You can uncrop anytime from Image >> Reveal All.

 Eyedropper Tool >> Ruler Tool:
 - Now drag a measurement horizontally or vertically then click `Straighten Layer` to tilt/rotate image without adding any white space around the corners.

 Image >> Image Rotation >> Arbitrary:
-- This way PS adds white space around the corners.
+- This way Photoshop adds white space around the corners.

 Crop Tool:
 - with `W x H x Resolution` selected 1024 px & 768 px then enter to apply that.
 - Selecting `New Crop Preset` can save your aspect ratio for future use.

 Marquee Tool:
-- There are options to fix size of aspect ratio.
-By putting aspect ratio here and then click anywhere on the image area.
-So that you can crop the exact image.
+- In options bar there is a type called `Fixed Size` of aspect ratio.
+By putting my aspect ratio here and then click anywhere on my image area of position.
+Then Image >> Crop to crop image.
+Then deselect it by `Ctrl` + `D`.

+<h2 align="center">Add Additional Canvas Area</h2>
+<h4 align="center">Around The Image</h4>

 Crop Tool:
-- To add additional canvas area around your image > right click crop icon in options bar > `Reset Tool`.
+- To add additional canvas area around your image
+- To clear previous ratio, right click crop icon in options bar > `Reset Tool`.
 So that it will clear the options bar.
-Press Esc to remove crop area.
-Then drag your crop. `Ctrl` + `-` to zoom out and `Alt` + `drag` to expand area also `Shift` key to maintain proportion.
+- Press `Esc` to remove crop area.
+- Then drag your crop area. `Ctrl` + `-` to zoom out and `Alt` + `drag` to expand area also `Shift` key to maintain proportion.
 Now you see white space around the image.
-So Ctrl + Z to add transparency.
 Unlock 🔓 layer.
 Then `Alt` + `Shift` + `drag` to see checker board around the image.
-- Image >> Canvas Size > Relative.
-Now you can move the image anywhere you like in the canvas.
+- Image >> Canvas Size > Relative (checked).
+Now you can click anywhere you like in the canvas to show up crop area.
 - To fill with background color go Layer >> New Fill Layer >> Solid Color to pick a color.

+<h2 align="center">Layer Management</h2>

+- In Photoshop Layer are great.

 ---